 As stated above, if a more serious injury has occurred, don’t hesitate to contact us right away.
 We will get you in ASAP to make you comfortable.

 The big day has finally arrived!
 Your braces have been removed and you have a beautiful smile!
 Our team is almost as excited as you are!
 You’re done, right?

 Well, yes and no. Yes, your treatment is complete, but your retention is only just beginning.
 If you want to maintain that beautiful new smile for a lifetime, you must wear your retainers (for a lifetime).
 Teeth have a “memory” of their original position, and our biology is constantly trying to help them get back there.

-There are a number of retention options available to our patients, including both removable and fixed (permanent).
+There are a number of retention options available to our patients, including both removable and fixed (attached).
 Dr. Remington will review your options so that the most ideal situation is set up for your retention.
 Wearing your retainers as prescribed is just as critical to your smile as the braces were.